Scientific Forecaster Discussion

 National Weather Service Greenville-Spartanburg SC

-a weak cold front will cross the region from the northwest early
+a cold front will cross the area today...enhancing chances for

 Near term /through tonight/...

 northwest flow will become established by late this morning...in the wake

 of departing middle-level short wave/attendant surface trough.
 A bit of

 middle-level dry air should also filter in...with the upshot being

 minimal chances for precipitation for the remainder of the morning...

 although a stray shower will be possible across the far western NC

 mountains within northwest/upslope flow.
 The northwest flow should also act to scour